 The campground was a “bike camp”, generally referring to motorbikes, though I did see bicycles around as well.
 Motorbikes seem to be a fairly popular mode of travel among Japanese, especially when you consider they make campgrounds specifically for these bikers.

 At the end of the day, the noise didn’t bother me too much.
-I couldn’t really blame them considering it was the time of Nebuta Festival and everybody was just trying to have a good time.
+I couldn’t really blame them considering it was the time of Aomori’s biggest summer event, the Nebuta Festival, and everybody was just trying to have a good time.
 Anyway, I was too high off the atmosphere of the festival myself to feel much like sleeping!
 But more on that in another post.
 I’ll finish this one off with a pic of Sleevee enjoying an onigiri for breakfast.